Water Treatment Products

 Total Organic Carbon (TOC)

-The s::can spectro::lyser is a high quality dual bean full spectrum spectrometer.
-It determines TOC by measuring the absorptions caused by organic compounds in the uv/vis spectrum and mathematically links them to the lab TOC.
+UV-VIS spectrometer determine TOC by measuring the absorptions caused by organic compounds in the UV/VIS spectrum and mathematically links them to the lab TOC.

 Toxicity in water is a complex issue.
 Interpretations of what is meant by toxicity are wide and generally application / industry specific.
-DCM has extensive experience in this area and by using s::can equipment can analyse your water samples and then advise the best pathway to achieve a suitable outcome for your application.
+DCM has extensive experience in this area and by using UV-VIS spectrometer and other sensors can analyse your water samples and then advise the best pathway to achieve a suitable outcome for your application.

 Turbidity & Suspended Solids

-Alternatively the spectro::lyser also provides chemical free measurement of not only nitrate but COD, Solids and more.
-Designed to operate in high solids settling applications it is ideal for control of carbon dosing for nitrate reduction or aeration set point control in STPs
+A UV-VIS spectrometer also provides chemical free measurement of not only nitrate but COD, Solids and more.
+Designed to operate in high solids settling applications it is ideal for control of carbon dosing for nitrate reduction or aeration set point control in STPs.

 Effective disinfection relies on maintaining disinfectant residuals at levels which will inhibit or kill biofilms.
 To achieve suitable residuals in distribution systems with varying treated water qualities and retention times is not an easy task.

 DCM can now simplify this task by proving continuous chlorine dosing set point adjustment.
-The s::can spectro::lyser in conjunction with DCM developed algorithms allows measurement of the levels of organics proven to react with chlorine and thereby remove it from the water.
-Note this does not take into consideration the effects of removals by biofims specific to a given distributor however it removes the variability inherent with water quality changes in the clear water leaving the WTP.
+A UV-VIS spectrometer in conjunction with DCM developed algorithms allows measurement of the levels of organics proven to react with chlorine and thereby remove it from the water.
+Note this does not take into consideration the effects of removals by biofilms specific to a given distributor however it removes the variability inherent with water quality changes in the clear water leaving the WTP.

 Raw water from a forest covered catchment is likely to have a high concentration of aquatic fulvic and humic acids caused by decaying leaf matter.
 The fulvic and humic acids present will strongly influence coagulant demand and therefore coagulant dose.

-Com::pass is an advanced coagulant control system, suitable for use with any metal based coagulant.
-It uses the online measurements of inlet water turbidity and UV-VIS spectral analysis provided by the s::can spectro::lyser™ to predict the coagulant dose required to achieve treatment aims.
+Compass is an advanced coagulant control system, suitable for use with any metal based coagulant.
+It uses the online measurements of inlet water turbidity and UV-VIS spectral analysis provided by a UV-VIS spectrometer to predict the coagulant dose required to achieve treatment aims.

-Com::pass runs within the s::can con::stat™ unit, which generates an output of the required coagulant dose for input in to the plant control system.
+Compass runs within a UV-VIS unit, which generates an output of the required coagulant dose for input in to the plant control system.
+An external solution is also available.
 This form of process control is referred to as “Feed Forward” or “predictive” control.
 It is a proactive means of process control since the plant is being told how to operate based on a measurement of inlet conditions.
 Feed forward control offers many advantages over the more traditional manual and “Feedback” control method, which is reactive.

-Colour and true colour is defined in a number of ways using different Visible and in fact UV wavelengths after defined pretreatments.
-S::can UV/Vis spectrophotometers can provide equavalents for all of these colour parameters using default and custom software set ups.
-This is possible due to s::cans flexible and user friendly software and the advanced maths processing capability in the field computer it operates from.
+Colour and true colour is defined in a number of ways using different Visible and in fact UV wavelengths after defined pre-treatments.
+UV-VIS spectrometers can provide equavalents for these colour parameters using default and custom software set ups.

 Disinfection Byproduct (DBP)